nashcom/domino-lab/README.md

-# Workshop repository for DACHNUG Domino on Kubernetes workshop
+# DACHNUG Domino on Kubernetes workshop

-This repository is mainly intended for the workshop to provide workshop hands-on material.
+This repository is mainly intended for the workshop to provide hands-on material.

 Please naviate to the `docs` folder